cjdbarlow/Part-One/ace_inhibitors.md

  * **Hypertension**
   * Particularly in insulin dependent diabetes with diabetic nephropathy
   * Less effective for this indication in the black population
-  * Contribute to post-operative hypertension and may be witheld perioperatively
+  * Contribute to post-operative hypertension and may be withheld perioperatively

  * **Cardiac failure**